dwhacademy/dwhacademyposts/content/post/hierarchies/index.md

 <img src="hierarchies.png" width="800px" alt="names"/>

-Feel free to can copy the model, just clone my project: [Demo_il model in genmymodel.com](https://repository.genmymodel.com/g.swierniak.hcs/DWH-Academy)
+Feel free to copy the model, just clone my project: [Demo_il model in genmymodel.com](https://repository.genmymodel.com/g.swierniak.hcs/DWH-Academy)

 Let me quickly give you an overview of the tables that we have: